 I woke up feeling slightly “rotten”, for want of a better word.
 Sluggish, low and slightly dissociative.
 However, with lots of Opposite Action and a butt load of Willingness I did what I needed to do: I got up at 9:30am and spent time with a family friend who is visiting from America, showered, dressed, and stuck to my plans despite feeling initially unmotivated and unsociable.
-One of my target behaviours is engaging too often in mood-dependent decisions and behaviours, so I was determined not to let my mood dictate or ruin my day.
+One of my target behaviours is engaging in mood-dependent decisions and behaviours such as avoidance, so I was determined not to let my mood dictate or ruin my day.

 The sun was shining, and we could hear drums in the distance – the music upbeat, attractive and unique.
-I was with my Dad (my one and only bestest), and we had top seats to the final game of the season!
+I was with my Dad and we had top seats to the final game of the season!

 As we would say in treatment in Boston – I observed a mood-lift!

-We ended up spending almost an hour watching the teenage drummers make music with the most awe-inspiring skill and passion.
-Songs such as Happy, Yesterday and of course Glory Glory Tottenham Hotspur were brought to life by them in a way I can’t even express in words.
-It was a moment of being touched so deeply by the music, skills and lives of the drummers to the extent I felt close to tears.
+We ended up spending almost an hour watching the drummers make music with the most awe-inspiring skill and passion.
+Songs such as Happy, Yesterday and of course Glory Glory Tottenham Hotspur were brought to life by the teens.
+In the moment I felt deeply touched by the music, skills and lives of the drummers to the extent I felt close to tears.
 I observed such a pure happiness growing from within me, in response to both the music as well as the young performers in front of me.
-I was SO relieved and grateful that I had made it to the football, and so emotional being amongst the crowd of spirited, excitable, grateful men, women and children all there for a mutual purpose.
+I was SO relieved and grateful that I had made it to the football, and full of positive emotions being amongst the crowd of spirited, excitable fans all there for a mutual purpose.
 I felt fully connected to the world and every single person around me – a rare and beautiful occurrence.
-In fact I was so overwhelmed with the positive feelings I was experiencing that it was hard to contain the emotion!

 I genuinely believe that in situations like this, my BPD-like sensitivity is both an advantage and a blessing.